redlionvjx/DynamicDateTIme/README.md

 | `EndNextYear`  | End of 1 year after today  | 8/2/2017 | 12/31/2018 |
 | `EndLastYear`  | End of 1 year before today  | 8/2/2017 | 12/31/2016 |

-Use the DynamicParser to parse keywords or use the variable parsers individually:
+Use the DynamicParser to parse variables/keywords or use the variable parsers individually:

 ```
 DateTime expectedDate = DateTime.Today;